eProsima/Fast-DDS/doc/proposals/shared-memory-transport/sony/ms1_rtps_shared_memory_transport.md

 # Objective

-Shared Memory transport using the current Fast-RTPS transport API & Architecture: The transport will be used as any other transport (Serialization and RTPS encapsulation).
+Implement a shared Memory transport using the current Fast-RTPS transport API & Architecture: The transport will be used as any other transport (including serialization and RTPS encapsulation).
 This approach is used in other DDS implementations such as commercial release for OpenSplice and RTI Connext DDS.
-Mostly this is related to ROS2 RMW transport but not only for that also any DDS applications or products as generic aspect.
+This is mostly related to ROS2 RMW transport, but it can be used in any DDS application or product.

 # Requirements